dseguy/php-error-messages/messages/cannot-redeclare-%s()-(previously-declared-in-%s:%d).rst

 + Change the name of the function.
 + Make the function a closure.
 + Move the function to another namespace.

+In more recent PHP versions, this error message is now :ref:`cannot-redeclare-function-%s()-(previously-declared-in-%s:%d)`.